Can An “Are We More Than Friends With Benefits Quiz” Be A Good Starting Point To Learn More About Your Casual Relationship?

 What is healthy friendship?

-Healthy friendships will enhance your life.
-When a friendship is healthy, it will impact your life in a positive way.
-The general understanding of friendship is that, in a healthy friendship, you will lift each other up and will not put each other down.
-This is a given, but there are other aspects of a healthy friendship that should be present, too.
-Communication is a vital characteristic of friendship.
+Healthy friendships enhance your life.
+The general understanding of friendship is that, in a healthy friendship, you lift each other up and don’t put each other down.
 Friendship demands communication because, without it, one or both of you may feel unseen or unheard.
 Another vital characteristic of friendship that isn’t talked about as frequently is to have boundaries.
 Having boundaries is an essential and healthy characteristic of friendship because it allows you to understand each other’s needs.
-In a healthy friendship, you will feel cared about and understood, and you won’t feel exploited, betrayed, or like your boundaries don’t matter.
+In a healthy friendship, you feel understood.
+You don’t feel exploited, betrayed, or like your boundaries don’t matter.
 Your network of friends should make you feel comfortable, respected, and as though you can be yourself.
 Strong friendships can involve hurdles, but working together to solve them can make your friendship even closer.
 Having the skills to solve problems and express your thoughts calmly is an important part of sustaining a friendship.

 How do you fix a friendship?

 When it comes to fixing or sustaining a friendship, both parties have to want to do so.
-The fundamental nature of friendship, after all, is that it’s mutual.
+The fundamental nature of a friendship is that it’s mutual.
 The best way to fix a friendship is to have a respectful, candid conversation about the issue that disrupted your friendship in the first place.
 When you have this discussion, you must listen to one another and work to understand each other’s perspectives.
 The ability to do this is the reason why communication is such a fundamental characteristic of friendship.
 It’s also important to understand that sometimes, friendships end.
-Although it can hurt, making new friends after the fact is probable.
 The friendships you make now might even become lifelong friendships, so put yourself out there, and don’t be afraid to meet new people.
 Even when you’ve been hurt in the past, the close friendship you deserve is out there.
-If you are having trouble with your interpersonal relationships or have experienced pain that impacted your understanding of friendship, one option is to seek the help of a licensed mental health provider.
+If you are having trouble with your relationships, one option is to seek the help of a licensed mental health provider.